zubinchopra/portaldocs/portal-sdk/generated/portalfx-parts-overview.md

 <a name="overview-defining-the-sizing-behavior"></a>
 ### Defining the sizing behavior

 There is a significant amount of flexibility when sizing extension tiles.
-All size options are included in the `<CustomPart>` tag in the PDL located at `<dir>\Client/V1/Parts/PartSizes/PartSizes.pdl`.
+All size options are included in the `<CustomPart>` tag in the PDL file located at `<dir>\Client/V1/Parts/PartSizes/PartSizes.pdl`.

 A working copy is located at [http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/partsizes](http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/partsizes).